kevin-at-datical/liquibase.github.com/get_started/lb-first-steps.md

 Liquibase allows you to specify options on the command line which means the Liquibase CLI does not require configuration.

-However, creating a liquibase.properties file allows you to input default values so you don't have to specify them in the CLI unless you want to.
-Liquibase will always override a `liquibase.properties` file in favor of a CLI command.
+However, creating a liquibase.properties file allows you to save default values so you don't have to specify them in the CLI unless you want to.
+Liquibase will always override a `liquibase.properties` file in favor of a value specified on the command line.

 If you used the installer, your Liquibase download includes example `liquibase.properties` files for both XML and SQL formats in your Liquibase directory.
 We recommend that you move on to the <a href="/documentation/workflows/using-the-lb-installer.html">Using the Liquibase Installer</a> topic next.

 ### What if I installed manually?